whatsyourask/ctf/forensics/Minions/solution.md

 ![decode](screenshots/decode.png)

-To get a flag you need to decode it a few times yet.
+To get a flag you need to decode it several times.